-In short, a company or person carrying on a commercial business in the Philippines is obliged to register as a taxpayer and file and pay taxes in the Philippines.
+A company or person carrying on a commercial business in the Philippines is obliged to register as a taxpayer, and file and pay taxes in the Philippines.

-PH Businesses registered with the BIR will be subject to various tax compliance requirements throughout the year for all forms of business related activities.
-This includes financial transaction taxes, income taxes, payroll taxes, document taxes, dividend and royalty taxes, and more!
-There is also administrative compliance requirements relating to the business permit, submission of books and inventory and employee lists!
+In order to secure full compliance, a business in the Philippines should consider engaging with a tax services provider.
+Doing so will ensure that the business complies with all of its mandatory and statutory obligations.
+As a taxpayer in the Philippines, it is your obligation to pay taxes and submit all necessary filings to the BIR.
+Philippine businesses registered with the BIR are subject to various tax compliance requirements throughout the year for all their business-related activities.
+This includes financial transaction taxes, income taxes, payroll taxes, document taxes, dividend and royalty taxes, and more.
+There are also administrative compliance requirements relating to the business permit, submission of books and inventory, and employee lists!

 Tax Compliance All Year Around in the Philippines

-Tax compliance in the Philippines is a constant consideration for businesses at all times throughout the financial year.
+Tax compliance in the Philippines does not happen once— it happens all throughout the financial year.
 Under the Philippine tax compliance framework, businesses cannot wait until the end of the financial year to compute and file their taxes.

 For many businesses, dealing with tax compliance and tax computations on an ongoing basis can be a significant burden – from both an operational and administrative perspective.
 As such, many PH businesses will opt to outsource their tax compliance requirements to a tax services provider and focus more on growing all other aspects of their business.